 We stay up-to-date with the very latest treatment options and are proud to provide the best way to treat your problems.

 Mark Hoyland graduated with an honours degree in podiatry in 2000 and has worked as a podiatrist since then in the public and private sector.

-Mark started his business, Capital Podiatry, in 2005 and has built it up to employ several podiatrists and a practice manager.
+Mark started his business, Capital Podiatry, in 2005 and has built it up to employ several podiatrists and an administration team.

-Mark specialises in athletic assessment, and treats foot, leg and knee pain, focusing on joint mobilisation and muscular and soft tissue release techniques.
+Mark special interests include athletic assessments, and he treats foot, leg and knee pain, focusing on joint mobilisation and muscular and soft tissue release techniques.

 Mark runs a regular clinic at the Isabella Plains Medical Centre.
 He also consults at Athlete's Foot when they run promotional events such as fitting children for their school shoes.

 He is a long-term Canberran, married with two children, and loves sport, keeping fit and relaxing with family and friends.